 The neutron patterns have a similar problem and the 1st one could use more background terms.
 Go to the Background item under PWDR PG3_22048.gsa Bank 1 and change the No. coeff. to 6.
 Do the same for the other neutron pattern.
 Next go to the Phases/NAC in the GSASII data tree and select the Data tab in the Phase Data window.

 Now select the CaF2 phase from the data tree; the Data page will be repainted.
-Select the Show box for the PWDR 11BM… data set and only check the Phase fraction box.
+Select the PWDR 11BM… data set and only check the Phase fraction box.
 The default values are ok in this case.
-Then press the Copy flags? button.
+Then do Edit Phase/Copy Flags.
 This only copies the refinement flags and model choices, and is useful if you don’t want to copy the values.

 Now the set of parameters include some background coefficients and 9 scale factors for two phases in three histograms (powder patterns) which is 3 too many for refinement (a singular matrix would result).
 We need to provide 3 constraints to reduce this.
 Select the Constraints item from the GSAS-II data tree; an empty tabbed window is displayed.

 Select the Histogram/Phase constraint tab; the window is still empty.
 What we want to do is constrain the sum of the NAC and CaF2 phase fractions to be one for each histogram.
 GSAS-II will apply these constraints to the values during the refinement; unlike in older programs (GSAS, TOPAS & FULLPROF) we do not need to preset the values.
 To begin do Edit Constr./Add constraint equation from the Constraints menu; a popup window will appear